 - who you are

 - how you intend to solve it and

 - how you will sustain your vision.

 The format is simple.
 You start at an initially assigned table (you’ll get the table number when you check in for the Summit).
 You have 15 minutes at the table, 7 minutes to pitch, 7 minutes for feedback, 1 minute to move to the next table.
 If things go well, you should be able to deliver 5-6 pitches to a very diverse, helpful audience.

 This will be a very full, very active event.
 Those pitching must be prepared to speak above the din.
 A Powerpoint is useful, but not necessary (you must provide your own laptop).
 Only one person may present, but you can have additional team members with you (separate registration required).

 Summit attendees are your audience.
 As part of MERLIN’s hosting this event there will be a MERLIN mentor at each table.
 That said, all Summit attendees are welcome and encouraged to take a seat at a table actively react to the pitches with questions and constructive comments.
 This event is both very informative and enjoyable.

-Applications now open.
-If you have questions contact Chief Pitch Wrangler, Dennis Barnum
+Applications now Open.
+If you are interested in being on our waiting list, or otherwise have questions contact Chief Pitch Wrangler, Dennis Barnum